-It was Harman who first suggested that free radicals from oxidative processes in the cell were at the root of the aging process (Ref.
+It must be remembered that aging is a time dependent degenerative process that ultimately leads to death.
+Notably, it was Harman who first suggested that free radicals from oxidative processes in the cell were at the root of the aging process (Ref.
 7).
 And it was Harman again (Ref.
-8) who suggested that it was the mitochondria, the small particles within the cell responsible for producing energy that were at the receiving end of oxidative damage and determined how long our “biological clock” would tick.
-In other words the mitochondria determined how old we would turn.
+8) who suggested that it was the mitochondria that were responsible for producing energy that were at the receiving end of oxidative damage.
+Mitochondria are the small particles within the cell responsible for producing energy.
+To clarify, this according to him determined how long our “biological clock” would tick and how old we would turn.

 Anti-aging physicians specialize in this newest branch of medicine.
-They tell us that we need to do:
+They tell us that we need to do to age gracefully:

 1. Detoxify the body